autolab/Autolab/docs/installation/docker-compose.md

 ## Installation
 First ensure that you have Docker and Docker Compose installed on your machine.
 See the official [Docker docs](See https://docs.docker.com/install/) for the installation steps.

-1. Clone this repository and its submodules: `git clone --recurse-submodules -j8 git://github.com/autolab/docker.git autolab-docker`
+1. Clone this repository and its Autolab and Tango submodules:

+        :::bash
+        git clone --recurse-submodules -j8 git://github.com/autolab/docker.git autolab-docker

-2. Enter the project directory: `cd autolab-docker`
+2. Enter the project directory:

-3. Update submodules: `make update`
+        :::bash
+        cd autolab-docker

+3. Update our Autolab and Tango submodules to ensure that you are getting the latest versions:

+        :::bash
+        make update

-4. Create initial configs: `make`
+4. Create initial default configs:

+        :::bash
+        make

-5. Build the Dockerfiles: `docker-compose build`
+5. Build the Dockerfiles for both Autolab and Tango:

+        :::bash
+        docker-compose build

-6. Run the containers: `docker-compose up -d`.
+6. Run the Docker containers:

+        :::bash
+        docker-compose up -d

     Note at this point Nginx will still be crash-looping in the Autolab container because SSL has not been configuired/disabled yet.

-7. Ensure that the newly created config files have the right permissions: `make set-perms`
+7. Ensure that the newly created config files have the right permissions, as it may have been modified during the building process:

-8. Perform migrations: `make db-migrate`
+        :::bash
+        make set-perms

+8. Perform database migrations for Autolab, which will initialize your database schema:

+        :::bash
+        make db-migrate

-9. Create initial root user: `make create-user`
+9. Create administrative user for Autolab:

+        :::bash
+        make create-user

+    This user has full permissions on Autolab and will be able to create other users and designate other admins.

-10. Change `DOCKER_TANGO_HOST_VOLUME_PATH` in `docker-compose.yml` to be the absolute path to the Tango `volumes` directory, i.e `/<path-to-docker-compose-installation>/Tango/volumes`
+10. Change `DOCKER_TANGO_HOST_VOLUME_PATH` in `docker-compose.yml` to be the absolute path to the Tango `volumes` directory, i.e `/<path-to-docker-compose-installation>/Tango/volumes`.
+This is so that Tango knows where to put the output files of its autograded jobs.

+        :::bash
+        # in docker-compose.yml

+        # Modify the below to be the path to volumes on your host machine
+        - DOCKER_TANGO_HOST_VOLUME_PATH=/home/your-user/autolab-docker/Tango/volumes # example path

-11. Stop all containers: `docker-compose stop`
+11. Stop all containers, as we are going to setup/disable TLS:

-12. Modify the appropriate Nginx config (either `app.conf` or `no-ssl-app.conf` depending on whether you want to use SSL for the next step) by replacing the placeholders with your real domain
+        :::bash
+        docker-compose stop

+12. If you intend to use TLS later, in `nginx/app.conf`, change instances of `<REPLACE_WITH_YOUR_DOMAIN>` to your real domain name.
+Otherwise, if you are not using TLS, in `nginx/no-ssl-app.conf`, change `server_name` to your real domain name.

 13. Continue with TLS setup as outlined in the next section
 14. Build the autograding image(s) that you want to use in Tango (see [the docs](https://docs.autolabproject.com/tango-vmms/#docker-vmms-setup) for more information).
-For this setup we will stick to the default Ubuntu 18.04 autograding image: `docker build -t autograding_image Tango/vmms/`.
+For this setup we will stick to the default Ubuntu 18.04 autograding image:

+        :::bash
+        docker build -t autograding_image Tango/vmms/

 Note that we can just run this directly on the host because we are mapping the Docker socket to the Tango container (i.e they are using the same Docker server).

+15. Start up everything:

+        :::bash
+        docker-compose up -d

-15. Start up everything: `docker-compose up -d`.
-Autolab should now be accessible on port 80 (and 443 if you configured SSL)!
+Autolab should now be accessible on port 80 (and 443 if you configured TLS)!

 ## Configuring SSL/TLS
 There are three options for TLS: using Let's Encrypt (for free TLS certificates), using your own certificate, and not using TLS (not recommended for production deployment).